ANUBHAV07-hub/CodeHack/README.md

 3) printf --------is Java Output Formatting problem where we learn about some formatting in output using printf.
 4) loop1 ---------is Java Loops problem which is basic application of loops in java.
 5) loops2 --------is Java Loops II problem where nested loops is used.
+6) datatype1 --------is Java Datatypes problem where we learn about use of different datatypes and their ranges.